mmcgraw74/Tektronix-4051-4052-4054-Program-Files/4050A_CYCLE_TEST/README.md

 ![Label and PCB front](./4050A_CYCLE_Tape.jpg)

 The complete tapedump of the four files on this tape is also in this folder.
+The dump includes all the Tektronix control characters - so use Notepad++ to view the entire file.

 File 2 indicates this tape was run on a 4052A that failed on PASS 16
 ```